darthkali/patenpflanze/LoRaGateway_Raspi_Dragino_ChirpStack.md

 ```json
 "address": "TYPE_IN_YOUR_CHIRPSTACK_SERVER_ADDRESS",
 ```
-> the adress should be somethng
+> the adress should be something like:
+> router.eu.thethings.network
+> or
+> myserver.com

 4) Compile the dual channel forwarder code:
 > get shure, that you are in the main directory [dual_chan_pkt_fwd]